boardfish/dissertation/contents/1-literature-review.md

 Explodes*](https://keeptalkinggame.com/) is a popular example, in which one player must defuse a bomb while the others guide them using the [bomb's manual](https://bombmanual.com).
-Conceptually, the game shares fundamentals with escape rooms - players work together to solve puzzles through logic and communication.
+Conceptually, the game shares fundamentals with escape rooms---players work together to solve puzzles through logic and communication.
 The communication aspect is of most importance to this point: the game's asynchronous gameplay depends on communication for success.